Lee Sungboo: Life

-Lee SungBoo was born January 22, 1942, in Kwangju, Jeollanam-do, South Korea.
+Lee SungBoo was born January 22, 1942, in Kwangju, South Jeolla Province, South Korea.
 While he was attending Gwangju High School in 1959, his works were recognized in a literary contest sponsored by the Jeonnam Ilbo.
-He later became a member of Taegwang and Sunmunhak and studied under Kim Hyeonseung, Lee graduated from Kyunghee University with a Degree in Korean Literature, and worked for the Hankook Ilbo.
+He later became a member of Taegwang and Sunmunhak and studied under Kim Hyeonseung, Lee graduated from Kyunghee University with a degree in Korean literature, and worked for the Hankook Ilbo.

 Work

 LTI Korea summarizes Lee's work: